prahalad2605/Online-Shoppers-Purchasing-Intention/README.md

 ## Clustering

 We performed clustering on the dataset by ignoring the class label.
-We used various clustering algorithms, including K-Means, DBSCAN, and Hierarchical Clustering, to identify patterns and groups in the data.
-We measured the performance of the clustering models using silhouette score and found that K-Means with k=5 had the highest score.
+We used K-Means Clustering to identify patterns and groups in the data.
+We measured the performance of the clustering models using silhouette score and found that K-Means with k=2 had the highest score.
+However, on application of the Elbow Method to find the optimal # of clusters, we found it to be 6.
+Data distributions with both these cluster numbers have been plotted, and it has been observed that there is comparatively less overlap when k=6.

 ## Conclusion